-The performance and accuracy of IFRS 9 & IRRBB models are critical in terms of the calculation of credit risk capital requirements and calculating interest rate risks shocks.
+The performance and accuracy of IFRS 9 and IRRBB models are critical in terms of the calculation of credit risk capital requirements and calculating interest rate risks shocks.
 The effectiveness of the models is achieved through clear allocation of roles and responsibilities covering model ownership, approval and governance, ongoing model monitoring, review and independent validation.
-The models used by Clarien have had at least two independent external validations.